 These soldiers inspect all food products intended for human consumption.
 Using statistical sampling methods they make sure food is being stored at safe temperatures, and ensure that all food items are packaged according to Department of Defense standards.

-They're also tasked with being on the lookout for any pests, in food and water supplies, and recommends any necessary corrective actions when unsanitary conditions are discovered.
+They're also tasked with being on the lookout for any pests in food and water supplies and recommending any necessary corrective actions when unsanitary conditions are discovered.

 Training for MOS 68R

-If you're planning to pursue this job, prepare for ten weeks of Basic Combat Training (also known as boot camp) and eight weeks of Advanced Individual Training (AIT) at Fort Sam Houston in San Antonio Texas.
+If you're planning to pursue this job, prepare for ten weeks of Basic Combat Training and eight weeks of Advanced Individual Training (AIT) at Fort Sam Houston in San Antonio Texas.
 This will include training in food safety and protection and quality assurance.

 You'll learn how to inspect meat, poultry, water foods, eggs, dairy products, and fresh fruit and vegetables, and how to identify unsanitary conditions in food storage facilities.